SzeMTan/Test/README.md

-#!/bin/bash

-echo "Instructions on how to build and run the project"
+Instructions on how to build and run the project
+1. Open terminal
+2. Enter "./hello.sh"